Axon Dock Security

 Limit network connectivity to the Axon Dock

-DO NOT expose the dock directly on the Internet.
-The dock must be connected behind a firewall or secure network to prevent unauthorised connections being initiated from the Internet.
+The Axon Dock is a network connected device and should be installed only on networks trusted by the agency in accordance with agency policy.
+DO NOT expose the Axon Dock directly on the Internet.
+The Axon Dock must be connected behind a firewall or secure network to prevent unauthorised connections being initiated from the Internet or from clients not trusted by the agency.

-The Axon Dock requires only the following connectivity:
+The Axon Dock requires only the following connectivity outside of its trusted network:

 - Outbound TCP Port 443 to *.evidence.com